isomerpages/nhg-ohrpp/_conducting-research/Managing Human Tissue/Human Tissue Governance.md

 acknowledgment of study closure, such tissues could be retained and used within 12 months of IRB acknowledgment for study closure.
-After which, the tissues should be discarded, transferred to a <strong><a href="https://mynhg.nhg.com.sg/dept/rcu/Shared%20Library/Tissue%20Banking/NHG%20Tissue%20Review%20(1700)/Forms%20and%20Templates/1703-01%20NHG%20Tissue%20Bank%20Application%20Form.docx?Web=1" rel="noopener noreferrer nofollow" target="_blank"><u>tissue bank</u></a></strong> or an IRB approved study or registered with the NHG TCC.</p>
+After which, the tissues should be discarded, transferred to a <strong><a href="https://mynhg.nhg.com.sg/dept/rcu/Shared%20Library/Tissue%20Banking/NHG%20Tissue%20Review%20(1700)/Forms%20and%20Templates/1703-01%20NHG%20Tissue%20Bank%20Application%20Form.docx?Web=1" rel="noopener noreferrer nofollow" target="_blank"><u>tissue bank</u></a></strong> or an IRB approved study or registered with the NHG Health TCC.</p>
 <p></p>
 </td>
 </tr>